jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ## string::extractBetween
 #
 # Extract the text between two strings within a string.
-# Search for the first occurence of the start string and the first occurence
+# Search for the first occurrence of the start string and the first occurrence
 # (after the start index) of the end string.
 # Both start and end strings are excluded in the extracted text.
 # Both start and end strings must be found to extract something.